brambloemen/coursera_genomic_data_science_JHU/algorithms_for_DNA_sequencing/ads1-notebooks-master/README.md

 # ads1-notebooks
-Copies of notebooks used in the practical sessions for Algorithms for DNA Sequencing
+My version of jupyter notebooks used in the practical sessions for Algorithms for DNA Sequencing